ivs-kuleuven/platosim3/source/run_input.rst

    :align: center
    :width: 700

    **Fig. 10**: Analytic non-Gaussian PSFs across the focal plane.
+Credit: C. Paproth.

 The following parameters are only applicable if ``Model = AnalyticNonGaussian``:

-  _`AnalyticNonGaussian`/**ParameterFileName:** Path to ascii file
+  AnalyticNonGaussian/**ParameterFileName:** Path to _`Analytic PSF File`

-  Path to the file (absolute path or relative to the :ref:`project location <run_input_parameters_general>`) holding the parameters characterising the analytical model.
+  Path to the PSFs file in ascii format, holding the parameters characterising the analytical model.
 The most recent values for these parameters can be found in the file ``inputfiles/apsf_N6000K_v2.txt``.
 These model parameters have been derived from a best fit solution to the corresponding Zemax PSFs given by the file ``inputfiles/PSF_Focus_0mu.hdf5``.

   AnalyticNonGaussian/**Sigma:**